 Before and After School care is available from 7:00 a.m. – 6:00 p.m.

-The safe and nurturing Toddler environment at Fraser Woods Montessori School is specifically designed for children starting at 15 months until they are ready to transition into the Lower School environment, usually around 3 years old.
+The safe and nurturing Toddler environment at Fraser Woods Montessori School is specifically designed for children starting at 15 months until they are ready to transition into the Primary environment, usually around 3 years old.

 Skills of daily living

 - Care of self: eating properly, washing hands and face, dressing

 - Care of the environment: pouring, spooning, carrying a tray, skills that develop fine and gross motor skills